megakid/ha_realtime_trains_api/README.md

     password: '[Your RTT API Auth Credentials password]' # (recommended to use '!secret my_rtt_password' and add to secrets.yaml)
     scan_interval:
       seconds: 90 # this defaults to 60 seconds (in HA) so you can change this.
 Dont set it too frequent or you might get blocked for abuse of the RTT API.
+    auto_adjust_scans: true # If no depatures are retrieved, back off polling interval to 30 mins (until there are some trains)
     queries:
       - origin: WAL
         destination: WAT